ameros/genyaml/README.md

 | OCCU        | occupations    | list                 |        |
 | EVEN        | events         | list of dictionaries |        |

+Moreover, having this convention would enable us to move from singular to plural if necessary, while maintaining backward compatibility _(no type guessing between the versions)_.

 #### Personal Name
 [Personal Name](https://en.wikipedia.org/wiki/Personal_name) is hard thing to model.
 It's the set of names that the individual person is known.
 However, it highly depends on cultural context - synonyms, order of parts, their meaning.
 That's also why there is so many ideas for personal name in GEDCOM and why it still evolves there.